The decision framework

 What should I ask MDR vendors during evaluation?

-Focus on what happens at 3am, what's NOT included, data portability, and real MTTD/MTTR numbers with methodology.
+Focus on what happens at 3am, what's NOT included, data portability and real MTTD/MTTR numbers with methodology.

 Ready to narrow your options?